hhru/api/docs_eng/vacancies.md

   Directory with possible values: [/metro](https://api.hh.ru/openapi/en/redoc#tag/Public-directories/paths/~1metro/get).
   Several values can be indicated.

-* `specialization` – a professional area or specialization.
-  Directory with possible values: [/specializations](specializations.md).
-  Several values can be indicated.
-Will be replaced by professional role (parameter `professional_role`), preserved for backward compatibility.

 * `industry` – an industry of the company that posted the vacancy.
   Directory with possible values: [/industries](https://api.hh.ru/openapi/en/redoc#tag/Public-directories/paths/~1industries/get).
   Several values can be indicated.